intissarMez/generator-wakanda-studio-plugin/README.md

 # generator-wakanda-studio-plugin
 > Generate a basic structure to get up and running with wakanda plugin  developemet

-## Test
+## How to test this generator:

+Make sure yeoman is installed then :
 ```bash
 npm install
 npm link
 ```

-Navigate to a folder where you want to scaffold your plugin then run:
+Scaffold your plugin by runnig:

 ```bash
 yo wakanda-studio-plugin